swharden/SWHarden.com/content/blog2/2021-10-13-leaf-insect.md

 Date: 2021-10-12 20:45:00
 ---

-# My Life with a Spiny Leaf Insect

 **I spent 2016 new years eve celebrating the occasion with a few entomologists.** Shortly after watching the ball drop in New York we changed the TV back to David Attenborough's [Life of Insects](https://www.youtube.com/watch?v=Cs1Xs3Eheag), and I was amazed at what I saw!
 There was a short segment on _leaf insects_ and I was impressed by the camouflage of these small creatures.
 I wanted to see more so I google image-searched and clicked on the websites that came up.
 One of the websites was an ebay listing for ten leaf insect eggs (for about $10 USD) and I couldn't avoid that "BUY IT NOW" button.
 I remember pointing to the TV and announcing to the room, "Aren't those things cool?
 I just bought ten."

 <div class="text-center img-border">